 What causes OCD?

-The exact cause of OCD is unknown, but it’s believed to involve a combination of genetic, neurological, behavioral, cognitive, and environmental factors.
+The exact cause of OCD is unknown, but it’s believed to involve a combination of genetic, neurological, behavioural, cognitive, and environmental factors.
 Certain life events, trauma, or stress may trigger or exacerbate symptoms in predisposed individuals.

 Do I have OCD…